8 Effective Ways to Improve Communication in Healthcare

 Healthcare knowledge is heavy, and people need time to absorb it.
 In that situation, the best way is to break down information into bite-sized and let patients slowly understand it one by one.
 Don’t worry about setting boundaries for healthcare knowledge.
 If you feel you need to do to fit an adult’s short attention span, it’s OK.
 Because treatment is a long journey, like a weight loss journey, and patients take time to finish each mile to create new habits.
 Bite-sized knowledge also makes patients engage and remember better.

 Take a look at how healthcare providers educate people to prevent COVID-19 worldwide.
-Many bite-sized pieces of information like how to wear a mask, wash hands, test covid at home, etc., were published.
-This information helps us prevent Covid-19 and create new healthcare habits after the pandemic.
+Many bite-sized pieces of information like how to wear a mask, wash hands, test for COVID at home, etc., were published.
+This information helps us prevent COVID-19 and create new healthcare habits after the pandemic.

 6. Provide constructive information